 Although it was called a book “licensing” law, it was more about limiting free speech and creating publishing monopolies for politically-connected publishers than it was about protecting the rights of authors (or readers).

 Books deemed to be in violation of the “Licensing Order of 1643” were seized and destroyed.
 And, the writers, printers and publishers of those books faced prison sentences.

-This made England’s great poet John Milton angry and inspired him to write a “speech” urging more liberal publishing laws.
+This angered England’s great poet John Milton and inspired him to write a “speech” urging more liberal publishing laws.

 The full title of the printed version was Areopagitica; A Speech of Mr. John Milton For the Liberty of Unlicens’d Printing, To the Parlament of England.
-(The full text is online here.)
+(The complete text is online here.)

-Now generally referred to as Areopagitica for short, it was published on November 23, 1644.
+Now generally referred to as Areopagitica for short, it was first published, in pamphlet form, on November 23, 1644.